veronicageek/O365-Data-Retriever-Tool/.github/ISSUE_TEMPLATE/issue-template.md

----
-name: ISSUE template
+# ISSUE template
-about: Use this template when facing an issue.
+Use this template when facing an issue.

----

 # Describe the bug
 A clear and concise description of what is happening.